Berg0162/Simcline-V2/README.md

 feel the resistance that comes with the route you have choosen, thanks to Zwift.
 The experience should not differ from a normal direct one-to-one connection, Zwift - Bluetooth Smart FTMS Trainer!
 ```
 All Bluetooth Smart FTMS indoor trainers expose your efforts on the bike in 2 additional BLE services: Cyling Power (CPS) and Speed & Cadence (CSC).
 These services are detected and applied by many training app's and are therefore an integral part of the present design of the MITM bridge.
 Training app's simply expect, when they connect to the Bluetooth Smart FTMS trainer, that the CPS and CSC services are available in one go!
-The Zwift pairing screen is a good example: it expects Power Souce (CPS), Resistance and Cadence (CSC) (with FTMS) to be connected...
+The Zwift pairing screen is a good example: it expects Power Souce (CPS), Resistance (FTMS) and Cadence (CSC) to be connected...
 + The client-side (Feather ESP32) scans for (a trainer) and connects with <b>FTMS, CPS and optional CSC</b> and collects cyling power, speed and cadence data like Zwift would do!
 The <b>Simcline Client</b> is doing just that at the left side of the "bridge"!
 + The Server-side (Feather ESP32) advertises and enables connection with training/cycling/game apps like Zwift and collects relevant resistance data, it simulates as if an active <b>FTMS</b> enabled trainer is connected to Zwift or alike!
 Notice that the Server-side also exposes active <b>CPS</b> and <b>CSC</b> services.
 The <b>Simcline Server</b> is doing just at the right side of the "bridge"!
 + The <b>Simcline MITM</b> code is connecting both sides at the same time: a full-blown working bridge<br clear="left">